Yellow crazy ant: Control measures

 Researchers from La Trobe University in Melbourne, funded by Parks Australia, began looking for biological controls in 2009.
 While the ants are omnivores, studies have shown honeydew is an important part of the diet of Christmas Island crazy ants.
 Samples of ants taken from colonies that are growing rapidly have more honeydew in their diet than when the colonies decline.
 Further, restricting access to honeydew, by binding trees where the scale insects feed, dramatically reduced the colony as ant activity on the ground fell by 95% in just four weeks.
 In the laboratory, colonies with limited sources of sugar were compared to colonies with access to abundant sugar.
 Those with abundant sugar had more fertile queens and lower death rates among workers.
 The workers were also more aggressive toward other ant species and explored their environments more.
-This is believed to show why the ants decline when deprived of access to scale insects in the field, and confirm reduced honeydew will greatly reduce the ants' ability to form super colonies.
+This is believed to show why the ants decline when deprived of access to scale insects in the field, and confirm reduced honeydew will greatly reduce the ants' ability to form supercolonies.

-While controlling the yellow lac scale insect is expected to control the yellow crazy ant on Christmas Island, on mainland Australia it is thought this would not help.
-There are at least a dozen honeydew producing insects as well as extrafloral nectar from native acacia trees, all of which fuel yellow crazy ants.
+While controlling the scale insect is expected to control the yellow crazy ant on Christmas Island, on mainland Australia it is thought this would not help.
+There are at least a dozen honeydew-producing insects as well as extrafloral nectar from native acacia trees, all of which fuel yellow crazy ants.

-Experts continue to call for a fully funded, long term baiting program on mainland Australia.
+Experts continue to call for a fully funded, long-term baiting program on mainland Australia.